Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ## AR-vos layers in your porPOIse acccount

 We have now added three AR-vos layers to your porPOIse account.
 If you log in as you always have done to work on your ARpoise layers, you will see them immediately: the three new layers with "..
 AR-vos.." in their names.
+- **These new layers are **only** visible in the AR-vos app!**
+- The older layers - without "AR-vos" in the name - are only visible in the ARpoise app.

 ![Example AR-vos layers](images/AR-vos_BruceLeeLayers.png)